holly-cummins/holly-cummins.github.io/content/posts/2022-01-24--bonkers-beans/index.md

 Even after the abolition of slavery, life was bleak for African Americans in the South.
 Cotton is an unusually needy crop, and generations of cotton farming had stripped all nutrients from the soil.
+The survivors of slavery were left to try and make a living on which could not support them - or anyone.
 The land, and the people, were exhausted and hungry.
 It was hard to see a way out from the vicious cycle of poverty; expensive fertilizers which might have restored the soil were far beyond the reach